top of page

 • Incorrect commission expiration date

-How Professional Mobile Notary Services Prevent Rejection
+How Mobile Notary Services Help Prevent Rejection

 • Proper identity verification

-• Accurate completion of notarial certificates
+• Accurate completion of certificates

-• Attention to document-specific requirements
+• Attention to document details

-• Compliance with Florida notarization laws
+• Compliance with Florida law

 Frequently Asked Questions